wyattelijah/E01b-Smiles/README.md

 *Extra credit:*

 main5.py is much more complicated, but it allows the smiley face to track mouse movements.
 Add a comment to every line describing what is happening.
 Save those changes.

+If you want to further explore Python Arcade, the API and some sample projects are available at [arcade.academy](http://arcade.academy).

 ---